 Sleep deprivation depresses your immune system.
 Simple fact.
 I am going to give you results now of a study that will blow your mind: After 153 healthy men and women were exposed to a cold virus, those who had slept more than 7 hours each night during the preceding 14 days reduced their risk of contracting the rhinovirus by up to 300 percent!
 We need sleep, ladies.
 If you’re suffering with sleep deprivation, creating an evening routine is a great place to start.

 5. Get social… OFFLINE!

 Yes.
 People who are socially active get fewer colds!
 Research shows that social and sociable people tend to be more positive, which is tied to happiness and strengthened immunity.
 Don’t isolate.
 It’s only September – the weather is still warm.
-It’s important to keep those summer vibes going and get out there with friends, family and your partner – again, especially after the year we’ve been living through.
+It’s important to keep those summer vibes going and get out there with friends, family and your partner – again, especially after the two years we’ve been living through.
 Social connection is where it’s at.
 Its doesn’t have to be complicated – ice cream after dinner, a drink with a girlfriend, joining a bookclub or mahjong group, a walk with your partner around the block.
 You get the idea.